This post may contain affiliate links. Please see my disclosure policy for details.

 But, during the one you’ll watch, the whole performance will take two hours. the first hour is watching the artists apply makeup which is an art in itself.

-Most of the actors in the show I watched applied their own make up, with the exception of the Pacha who has the green face.
+Most of the actors in the show I watched applied their own makeup, with the exception of the Pacha who has a green face.
 He needed extra work from a makeup artist (called a Chuttikkaran) to apply the white face enhancements on the side.

 Although many find this part boring, I was captivated by it.
 I mean, it beats a lot of the makeup tutorials I’ve watched on YouTube!

 During the show, we also learned that many of the makeup ingredients are organic and natural.